 - 1. The Organization produces a limited set of financial statements for Management and Board consumption.
 Based on our interviews, Management believes the financial information produced is sufficient to manage ongoing operations.
 The Board, however, believes the information it receives to be insufficient. - 2.
-During our review of each of the facility's monthly cost of care calculations we noted that there does not appear to be consistency. - 3.
+During our review of each of the facility's monthly cost of care calculations we noted that there does not appear to be consistency in the structure of the general ledger system, specifically the chart of accounts. - 3.
 Based on our interviews, the Board is dissatisfied with the financial information received in their Board materials.
 Including the financial schedules referenced above should satisfy their information needs.